How does it work?

 How do I contact someone at the Rotary Club of Graham if I have questions about the Duck Derby?

-Please contact us by emailing Sarah Lundgren at email@example.com.
+Please contact us by emailing Grant Ingram at firstname.lastname@example.org.